practical-dreamer/build-a-dataset/README.md

 - `openai.api_key`: Your OpenAI API key.
 - `openai.api_base`: The base URL for the OpenAI API.

-## Example Usage: build-a-dataset.sh
+## Example Usage: build-a-dataset_example_rpgptv1.sh

-Included in the repository is `build-a-dataset_example1.sh`, a script demonstrating a possible way to chain together these tools to build a comprehensive dataset of role-play conversations between characters in the public domain (think Sherlock Holmes and Peter Pan).
+Included in the repository is `build-a-dataset_example_rpgptv1.sh`, a script demonstrating a possible way to chain together these tools to build a comprehensive dataset of role-play conversations between characters in the public domain (think Sherlock Holmes and Peter Pan).
 It progresses through the following steps:

 1. Retrieving genres.
 2. Acquiring books from those genres.